 Don’t you know that daughters are far more precious and revered than sons?
 (195)

 3.5 stars, but this was tough to rate.
-I enjoyed both the storyline and character development, and it even met my 4 star criteria that I will likely reread this at some point.
+I enjoyed both the storyline and character development, and The Queen’s Rising even met my 4 star criteria that I will likely reread this at some point.
 But.
 I really can’t excuse the struggle that is Part One.
 The overwhelming use of metaphors and the agonizing, eye-rolling behavior between Brienna and her teacher, Cartier, were rough, which is a shame because the second two-thirds features fantastic character building and an abundance of political schemings and secretive plans leading up to an epic battle, all wrapped up nicely with no loose ends in a solid happy ending.
 This is going to be a rather lengthy review given Part One and the rest of the book (or as I refer to it, Part Two+) are essentially two different books, but bear with me.

 Part One chronicles Brienna’s last-second addition to Magnalia House’s class of girls studying to become “impassioned” (i.e. a master) in either art, music, dramatics, wit, or knowledge.
 There’s lots of painful-to-read romantic tension between her and her teacher (which she irritatingly denies) and depictions of the friendship / drama between the resident girls that is pretty much irrelevant to Part Two+.
 The only exciting parts are Brienna’s unexpected visions after picking up certain objects, when she lives bits of history through the eyes of an unknown man.
 Then Brienna fails the ultimate goal of the school, doesn’t get a patron (post-school mentor), and we finally reach the Much Better Part Two+.